The-Anonymous-Developer/mynewos/README.md

 # to run the os
 qemu-system-x86_64 -cdrom dist/x86_64/kernel.iso

-\n if doesnt work, add to path, and restart vscode and run again.
+ if doesnt work, add to path, and restart vscode and run again.